Mastercard/client-encryption-java/README.md

 ### Loading the Encryption Certificate <a name="loading-the-encryption-certificate"></a>

-A `Certificate` object can be created from a certificate file by calling the `EncryptionUtils.loadEncryptionCertificate` method:
+A `Certificate` object can be created from a file by calling the `EncryptionUtils.loadEncryptionCertificate` method:
 ```java
 Certificate encryptionCertificate = EncryptionUtils.loadEncryptionCertificate("<insert certificate file path>");
 ```